Xenns Tea Pro VS ZiiGaat Crescent

 IEM Comparison: Expert & Community Scores Side-by-Side

 Xenns Tea Pro and ZiiGaat Crescent use 2DD+6BA and 2DD+2BA driver setups respectively.
 Xenns Tea Pro costs $359 while ZiiGaat Crescent costs $279.
 Xenns Tea Pro is $80 more expensive.
-Both score 7.5 from reviewers.
+ZiiGaat Crescent holds a slight 0.2-point edge in reviewer scores (7.5 vs 7.7).
 User ratings place Xenns Tea Pro at 8 and ZiiGaat Crescent at 7.4.
-ZiiGaat Crescent has slightly better mids with a 0.3-point edge, Xenns Tea Pro has slightly better treble with a 0.3-point edge and ZiiGaat Crescent has significantly better dynamics with a 2-point edge.
+ZiiGaat Crescent has slightly better mids with a 0.3-point edge, Xenns Tea Pro has slightly better treble with a 0.3-point edge, ZiiGaat Crescent has significantly better dynamics with a 2-point edge and ZiiGaat Crescent has significantly better soundstage with a 1-point edge.

 Insights